SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### deprecated elements

-<menu> was supposed to be a semantic alternative to <ul> for menus, but is now deprecated
-<menuitem> was meant to be a child of <menu> if <menu> was a context menu, but is now deprecated.
+‹menu› was supposed to be a semantic alternative to ‹ul› for menus, but is now deprecated ‹menuitem› was meant to be a child of ‹menu› if ‹menu› was a context menu, but is now deprecated.
-<dir> was supposed to be a semantic alternative to <ul> for directories of files and folders, but is now deprecated.
+‹dir› was supposed to be a semantic alternative to ‹ul› for directories of files and folders, but is now deprecated.
-<keygen> was an element to facilitate the generation of keys for data transfer, esp. with forms, but is now deprecated.
+‹keygen› was an element to facilitate the generation of keys for data transfer, esp. with forms, but is now deprecated.
-<font> was an element to style text, but is now deprecated.
+‹font› was an element to style text, but is now deprecated.

 #### content categories